Categories

 The Kalbarri Natural Window is a popular destination within the park, known for its stunning views and unique geological features.
 The window is a natural arch formed by erosion over millions of years, and it overlooks the Murchison River Gorge, which cuts through the surrounding landscape.

-Visitors can reach the Kalbarri Natural Window via a moderately difficult hike, which takes around 4-5 hours round trip.
+Visitors can reach the Kalbarri Natural Window via a moderately strenuous hike, which takes around 4-5 hours round trip.
 The trail takes hikers through a range of landscapes, including eucalyptus forests, rocky outcroppings, and the Murchison River Gorge.

 Once visitors reach the Natural Window, they are treated to stunning views of the surrounding landscape, with the arch framing the sweeping vistas of the gorge below.
 The window is particularly striking during sunrise and sunset when the light hits the rocks and creates a golden glow.